 Major Walch asserts a "remand" was needed because the NGB was required to take "final agency action" on his complaint before he could proceed in federal court.
 See 29 C.F.R. § 1614.102-.110.
 That is not what the cited regulations mean.
-Two methods are statutorily provided for a federal employee to invoke the jurisdiction of a federal court: (1) file suit within 90 days of receiving notice of an agency's final action or (2) file suit after 180 days have passed if the agency has failed to take final action.
+Two methods are statutorily provided for a federal employee to invoke the jurisdiction of a federal court: (1) file suit within 90 days of receiving notice of an agency's final action or (2) file suit after 180 days from the filing of the initial charge if the agency has failed to take final action.
 42 U.S.C. § 2000e-16(c).
-The passage of 180 days from the filing of Walch's administrative claim created the right for the district court to consider any justiciable claim despite uncompleted administrative procedures.
-Though the record is incomplete, the best evidence of the date that Major Walch filed an internal EEO complaint is found in a memorandum from the NGB.
-Using the date of November 10, 2004 that appears there, the 180-day period expired on about May 10, 2005.
+The passage of 180 days from the filing of Walch's administrative claim permitted the bringing of this civil action despite uncompleted administrative procedures.
+The date of November 10, 2004 for Major Walch's initial contact with his EEO office is found in a memorandum from the NGB that was attached to Walch's opposition to dismissal.
+If that date is correct, the 180-day period expired on about May 10, 2005.
 His suit was filed on November 11, 2005 - almost exactly a year after the internal filing.
+Because the memo is not mentioned in other pleadings, we rely on the fact an EEO complaint must be brought within 45 days of the alleged discrimination.
+29 C.F.R. § 1614.105(a)(1).
+Major Walch's termination as a technician was effective in November 2004, making January 2005, the latest that a timely EEO claim could have been filed.
+No one alleges Major Walch's EEO claim was untimely.
 Thus, the agency procedures were sufficiently utilized even if not exhausted before suit.